ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/locations_en.md

 <tr><td>RC: Dark Gem - swamp near, by stairs</td><td>In the middle of the muck pit, close to the long stairs.</td></tr>
 <tr><td>RC: Divine Blessing - streets monument, mob drop</td><td>Dropped by the Judicator near the Purging Monument area.
 Requires solving &quot;Show Your Humanity&quot; puzzle.</td></tr>
 <tr><td>RC: Divine Blessing - wall top, mob drop</td><td>Dropped by the Judicator after the Mausoleum Lookup bonfire.</td></tr>
-<tr><td>RC: Dragonhead Greatshield - upper cliff, under bridge</td><td>Down a slope to the right of the bridge where Midir first assaults you, past a sword-wielding Ringed Knight, under the bridge.</td></tr>
+<tr><td>RC: Dragonhead Greatshield - lower cliff, under bridge</td><td>Down a slope to the right of the bridge where Midir first assaults you, past a sword-wielding Ringed Knight, under the bridge.</td></tr>
 <tr><td>RC: Dragonhead Shield - streets monument, across bridge</td><td>Found in Purging Monument area, across the bridge from the monument.
 Requires solving &quot;Show Your Humanity&quot; puzzle.</td></tr>
 <tr><td>RC: Ember - wall hidden, statue room</td><td>From the mid level of the Ringed Inner Wall elevator that leads to the Midir fight, in the room with the illusory statue.</td></tr>
 <tr><td>RC: Ember - wall top, by statue</td><td>Along the left wall of the courtyard after Mausoleum Lookout, in front of a tall monument.</td></tr>